Approach

 Various culture-independent diagnostic assays for invasive candidiasis are available to enhance the ability to detect infection.
 The serum 1,3-beta-D-glucan assay is perhaps the best known and most widely available of these tests.
 It is not specific for candidiasis though as many other fungi have beta-D-glucan present, and false positives are common.[50][51][52][53]
 However, it has a good negative predictive value.
 Commercial testing kits are available.

-A novel diagnostic test, T2 magnetic resonance assay, uses magnetic resonance to detect specific Candida species directly from blood specimens with a sensitivity of down to 1 colony-forming unit (CFU)/mL.[31][32]
-Turnaround time is 3 to 5 hours, making this a promising technology.
+A relatively novel non-culture-based diagnostic test is the T2 magnetic resonance assay.
+This is a PCR-based assay that uses magnetic resonance to detect specific Candida species directly from blood specimens with a sensitivity of down to 1 colony-forming unit (CFU)/mL.[54][55]
+Turnaround time is 3-5 hours, making this a promising technology.
+This is performed on whole blood and sent simultaneously with cultures.
+The test seems to have excellent positive and negative predictive values of 91.7% and 99.6%.[44][56]

 Tissue biopsy of normally sterile sites can help establish the diagnosis, in particular of skin lesions.
-Gram stain and culture should be performed in addition to histopathology.
+Gram stain and fungal culture should be performed in addition to histopathology.
+Additional fungal stains that can be performed include periodic acid-Schiff stain and Grocott-Gomori methenamine silver stain.
 It is considered definitive evidence of invasive candidiasis, regardless of source, if a positive result is determined.

 There is no commercially available Candida antibody test and such a test would be unlikely to be clinically useful.